Designations Congruent with Things: Chapter 17

 “I will kill you myself, Newton,” Hermann snaps.
 “I will not wait for you to spontaneously die.”

-“I really don’t think I’m going to spontaneously die.
+“I really don’t think I’m gonna spontaneously die.
 Hypothetical Rain did, like, all the hypothetical tests.
 So.
 You can just.
 Chill.”

-Hermann does some inexplicable layering with a plastic garbage bag and a towel and then pushes Newt back down, kind of on his side this time though.
+Hermann does some inexplicable layering with a plastic garbage bag and a towel, then pushes Newt back down, kind of on his side this time though.

 “You have weird ways of showing affection,” Newt says.

-“What’s your point,” Hermann says, watching him with narrowed eyes.
+“What’s your point?”
+Hermann watches him with narrowed eyes.

 “I get you though.
 I can read your thoughts probably, once I figure it out.
-I would not say no to you buying me fish though.
+I wouldn’t say no to you buying me fish though.
 Like, not complicated fish?
-Just like some imported, non-radioactive goldfish or something.
+Just like some non-radioactive goldfish or something.
 That’s an appropriate way of telling your roommate that you care about him.
 Not death threats.
 Those aren’t for normal people, and we’re normal people now.
 Normal to nerd-rock neohipsters with post-apocalyptic sensibilities.
 That’s our demographic.
 Ragingly pretentious members of the International Intelligentsia.
-One of us is going to need to take up time-lapse photography of fences weathering or something.”
+One of us will need to take up time-lapse photography of fences weathering or something.”

 “Try to do a better job of sleeping,” Hermann says.

-“Oh yeah, okay,” Newt replies, letting his eyes fall closed and stay that way despite the sensation of acid spreading beneath his lids.
+“Oh yeah, okay.”
+Newt lets his eyes fall closed and stay that way despite the sensation of acid spreading beneath his lids.
 “Yes.
 Check.
 Consider it done.
-I’ve been stage one’ing it for hours, probably.
+I’ve been stage-1-ing it for hours, probably.
 That’s a win.
 What time is it?”

 The room is quiet.